insysbio/LikelihoodProfiler.jl/README.md

 ## Who is this package for?

 `LikelihoodProfiler.jl` is intended for researchers and practitioners working with **maximum-likelihood estimation (MLE) problems** in any scientific or engineering domain.
 The package does not assume a specific model type and can be applied to statistical models, mechanistic models, models defined through simulations, optimization problems, or arbitrary likelihood functions.
+Applicable to a broad class of MLE problems, profile likelihood is especially valuable for complex nonlinear models — such as high-dimensional mechanistic models — where standard asymptotic confidence intervals can be unreliable.

 Typical application areas include (but are not limited to):